Citizen Of The Year

 to our Armed Forces and many other national favorites, all ages will

 certainly enjoy “A Slice of Americana,” a free patriotic concert,

 Friday, June 10, 7 p.m. at the First Congregational Church, 24 Main

 It will feature the church’s Chancel Choir

 and JuBellation Handbell Choir and special guest, Bill Parker.
-Light
+You

 refreshments will be served.

-Join us for this lovely event – an evening of glorious music
+Join us for this delightful event – an evening of magnificent music

 honoring our marvelous country.
 Parking and wheelchair accessibility

 at the Chestnut Street entrance.
 More information at: